jaffrantirta/tools-laravel/readme.md

 php artisan migrate
 ```

-Now there's should be a file called `peddoslaraveltools.php` in your config directory. all you have to do now is write the permission and the role that are allowed to access it inside the `available_permissions` array, the config file should looks like this :
+Now there's should be a file called `LaravelTools.php` in your config directory. all you have to do now is write the permission and the role that are allowed to access it inside the `available_permissions` array, the config file should looks like this :

 ```php
 'available_permissions' => [